-This case display presented 26 mounted albumen prints by the Burton Brothers studio of Dunedin, New Zealand.
+This case display presents twenty-six mounted albumen prints by the Burton Brothers studio of Dunedin, New Zealand.
 Established as a commercial venture in the late 1860s, not long after gold had been discovered in Otago, the studio rose to prominence in the growing provincial capital, gaining a reputation among a new middle class – as well, increasingly, as the expanding tourist trade – for the quality and sheer range of its spectacular landscape photographs.
-Taken by Alfred Henry Burton (1834–1914), the elder of the two brothers, using the most advanced technology and latest equipment, the photographs reveal an undiminished landscape and native habitat which was still being discovered by the settler population, a fascination which continues to this day.
-Labelled in the negative with essential location details and a sequential numbering system, the photographs were sometimes advertised for sale in printed catalogues, enabling one to establish, in conjunction with other documents, a remarkably accurate chronology for the Burton Brothers’ output.
-The studio’s period of greatest activity was in the mid-1880s, for example, when Alfred Burton rapidly expanded the company’s stock of negatives, travelling widely across the country, on both North and South Islands, at a time when the photographer’s work was also that of an explorer, adventurer and pioneer.
+Taken by Alfred Henry Burton (1834–1914), elder of the two brothers, using the most advanced technology and latest equipment, the photographs reveal an undiminished landscape and native habitat which was still being discovered by the settler population, a fascination which continues to this day.
+Labelled in the negative with essential location details and a sequential numbering system, the photographs were sometimes advertised for sale in printed catalogues, enabling one to establish, in conjunction with other documents, a remarkably accurate chronology for the Burton Bros.’ output.
+The studio’s period of greatest activity was in the mid-1880s, for example, when Alfred Burton rapidly expanded the company’s stock of negatives, travelling widely across the country, on both North and South Islands, at a time when the photographer’s work was also that of explorer, adventurer, pioneer.
 He also photographed New Zealand’s indigenous population, notably for a portfolio titled The Maori at Home (1885), which, in conjunction with his published diary, Through the King Country with the Camera, provides one of the earliest and most detailed accounts of the contemporary circumstances of the Māori.
-The prints that were displayed were derived from several different collections of the Burton Brothers’ work held by the Museum, principally that of Charles Smith, resident at Te Korito on the Whanganui River during the late 19th century.
+The prints here derive from several different collections of the Burton Brothers’ work held by the Museum, principally that of Charles Smith, resident at Te Korito on the Whanganui River during the late nineteenth century.